 What’s your favorite thing about being a writer?

-What life experiences most influence your writing?
+What life experiences most influenced your writing?

 Where do you get your inspiration for your writing?